ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 {% endfig %}

 Remember that **apart from aesthetics, practicality also matters.** Even the most beautiful small apartment will not satisfy you if it's not functional.
-Therefore, pay a close attention to the elements you choose, to avoid common mistakes and dissappointment.
+Therefore, pay a close attention to the elements you choose, to avoid common mistakes and disappointment.

 {% faqItem %}
 {% faqQuestion %}